Hurricane Delta takes aim on the Gulf Coast, storm surge warning in effect - LI News Radio

 (NEW YORK) — Hurricane Delta is turning north toward the Louisiana coast where it’s expected to slam the shoreline on Friday.

-Landfall is expected Friday evening near Cameron, Louisiana, which was hit hard by Hurricane Laura in August.
+Landfall is expected Friday evening near Cameron, Louisiana, which is the same area hit hard by Hurricane Laura in August.

+Lake Charles, Louisiana, Mayor Nic Hunter said Thursday, “This is not a bad dream, it’s not a test run.
+These are the cards that we have been dealt.”

+Lake Charles is in Calcasieu Parish, where mandatory evacuations have been ordered.

 A hurricane warning has been issued for western and central Louisiana, including as far inland as Alexandria, Louisiana.
 A tropical storm warning was issued for New Orleans and for Galveston, Texas.